Karachi continues to receive heavy rain; main streets flooded, several areas without power

-Karachi continues to receive heavy rainfall in several areas since Tuesday morning, triggering power outages throughout the city as traffic police advises citizens to take precautionary measures.
+Karachi continues to receive heavy rainfall in several areas since Tuesday morning, triggering power outages throughout the city as traffic police advised citizens to take precautionary measures.

-In a traffic advisory issued by Karachi Traffic Police at 8:11am, rain caused the traffic to slow down in multiple points across the city, including Sharea Faisal and the main National Highway.
+An update from the Karachi Traffic Police at 3:37pm warned of slow movement across the following key roads in the city:

+- District South: Capri Chowk-Numaish Chowrangi, Liaquat Highway, Baba Urdu Chowk, MA Jinnah Road, Faisal Awari Tower-FTC, I.I.
+Chundrigar Road, Fawara Chowk, Denso Hall, Abdullah Haroon Road

 The traffic police advised citizens to take precautionary measures in light of the situation, such as avoiding sudden braking, maintaining a slow speed and a safe distance from other vehicles on the road.